onap/doc/docs/platform/architecture/index.rst

 - Bring in the advantage of the K8S orchestrator and
 - Set stage for the Cloud Native scenarios

+In London, ONAP SO added ASD-based CNF orchestration support to simplify CNF orchstration and to remove redundancies of CNF resource attributes and orchestration process.

+- Support for onboarding ASD-based CNF models and packages in runtime
+- Support the SO sub-component 'SO CNFM' for ASD-dedicated CNF orchestration to isolate ASD management from other SO components - separation of concerns
+- Use of ASD for AS LCM, and use of associated Helm Charts for CNF deployment to the selected external K8s Clusters
+- Use of Helm Client to communicate with external K8S clusters for CNF deployment
+- Monitoring deployed K8S resources thru Kubernetes APIs

 3GPP (TS 28.801) defines three layer slice management function which include:

 - CSMF (Communication Service Management Function)